adarshvilasakavi/drum_kit/README.md

 # drum_kit
-play with drums by ckicking on them or the keys specified.
+play with drums by clicking the buttons or the keys specified.